Settling the Score: Portioning with Cardinal Preferences: Characterizations of the Average Rule

 \begin{remark} Another natural way to characterize \avg{} is to rely on convexity.
 Specifically, we say that an aggregation rule $F$ is \emph{weakly convex} if $F(\mathI'')=F(\mathI)$ for all instances $\mathI$, $\mathI'$, and $\mathI''$ such that $F(\mathI)=F(\mathI')$ and there exists $\lambda\in (0,1)$ with $s_{i,j}''=\lambda s_{i,j} + (1-\lambda) s_{i,j}'$ for all $i\in N$, $j\in [m]$.
 Then, one can show that \avg{} is the only aggregation rule that satisfies weak convexity, anonymity, and score-unanimity.
 The idea is that, given an instance $\mathI$, we can consider all possible permutations $\pi:N\rightarrow N$, apply each of them to $\mathI$, and then take the average of all permuted instances.
 This results in an instance $\mathI^*$ where for each $j\in [m]$ it holds that all agents assign score $\frac{1}{n}\sum_{i\in N} s_{i,j}$ to $c_j$.
 Hence, score-unanimity requires $F(\mathI^*)_j=\frac{1}{n}\sum_{i\in N} s_{i,j}$ for each $j\in [m]$, and weak convexity and anonymity imply that the same holds for $\mathI$. \end{remark}

 \begin{remark} All coordinate-wise (and anonymous) rules from \Cref{tab:summary} violate Pareto optimality.
 Intuitively, this does not come as a surprise, as coordinate-wise rules are unable to take into account correlations between scores and Pareto improvements.
-Formally, the first two steps in the proof of the second claim of \Cref{lem:indavg} show that any coordinate-wise, anonymous, and score-unanimous (which is necessary for Pareto optimality) rule has to coincide with \avg{} on all instances with $s_{i,j} \neq 1$ for all $i\in N,j\in[m]$.
-It is not difficult to see---e.g., by adapting the instance $\mathcal{I}^1$ in the proof of \Cref{thm:efficiencyprops}---that no such rule satisfies Pareto optimality. \end{remark}
+Formally, the first two steps in the proof of Claim~2 of \Cref{lem:indavg} show that any coordinate-wise, anonymous, and score-unanimous (which is necessary for Pareto optimality) rule has to coincide with \avg{} on all instances with $s_{i,j} \neq 1$ for all $i\in N$, $j\in[m]$.
+It is not difficult to see---e.g., by adapting the instance $\mathcal{I}^1$ in the proof of \Cref{thm:efficiencyprops}---that no such rule satisfies Pareto optimality.
+Since independence implies coordinate-wiseness, this shows that any Pareto optimal and anonymous rule necessarily fails independence. \end{remark}